Coming Events

 The University of Scranton Symphonic Band

-The University of Scranton Symphonic Band will perform a concert featuring a wide array of music.
-The Symphonic Band is a 75+ member ensemble comprised of members of the university community from majors and departments spanning the curriculum – the vast majority of them undergraduate students, joined by a few graduate students and members of the faculty and staff, none of whom are music majors - are all brought together by their mutual love of music-making to perform five concerts a year.
+The University of Scranton Symphonic Band is a 75+ member ensemble comprised of members of the university community from majors and departments spanning the curriculum – the vast majority of them undergraduate students, joined by a few graduate students and members of the faculty and staff, none of whom are music majors - are all brought together by their mutual love of music-making to perform five concerts a year.
+The primary focus of Performance Music at The University of Scranton is its student choral and instrumental performing ensembles.
+Because there is no music major at the University, all enrolled Scranton students (undergraduate and graduate) are eligible for membership in the University bands, choirs, string ensembles, and steel drum band with neither an audition nor enrollment fee required for membership.
+Hundreds of students participate in the ensembles each year.

 The University of Scranton Singers and Chamber Ensembles